Treyeth/Projects/Analysis_Forecast_Indices_RNN/README.md

 Finding a suitable model consists in adjusting the hyperparameters as best as possible in order to obtain accurate predictions.
 The optimal values of the hyperparameters are found and adjusted by evaluating the accuracy of the models on the test set by the mean square error.

 The predictions are generated dynamically and will be based on a window size of 60, where each sequence helps to predict 15 values until it is changed.
 To predict the next 15 values, the sequence changes to 45 real values plus the previously generated predictions.
 At some point you will only get to use the predictions to generate new values.
-Dynamic forecasting also tells us if the model has overfitted the drive set.
+Dynamic forecasting also tells us if the model has overfitted on the train set.

 In finding an optimal value for the size of the window, it was taken into account that it must not be too small to be able to capture dependencies in the longer term, but not too large to add noise in sequences, which would lead to an overfit model.

 Within the LSTM and GRU models, a dropout layer set at 20% was included after each LSTM / GRU layer to prevent overfitting and a learning rate of 0.001.
 At the same time, a dense layer will be used to generate the outputs.
 To measure the accuracy, predictions will be made based on the test set.

 ### BEL 20

 ![Screenshot](Images/Testing_LSTM_BEL_20.png)

 For the BEL 20 index, the found LSTM model has 4 LSTM layers with 60 neurons each.
 The model is run for 100 epochs with a learning rate of 0.001.
 The parameters are updated after every 128 observations.
 The model has a mean square error of 0.00007994.